o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/components/interactive/components-button.md

 Once the component is available in the UI editor; and the UI button is in the canvas; you can attach the cpp component to it.

 Open your component header, include the (1) UiButtonBus and inherit from (2) UiButtonNotificationBus.
 In order to listen or handle one and only one address use ::Handler.
-In order to listen to multiple addresses use::MultiHandler.
 The EntityID variable is required to connect and disconnect the button.
 OnButtonClick is the event obtained through the inheritance.
 Here is an example of what you should have in your header:

 ```cpp
 #pragma once